prorev/prorev.github.io/_posts/2020-03-28-pandas_basic.md

 As we can see, we have two rows 0,1 and three columns 0,1,2.

-Let's create a dataframe from named columns:
+Let's create a DataFrame from named columns:

 _Example:_